- 31 Mar 2020

 In line with the Ending Homelessness Together principles, our recovery plan is informed by people who have experience of homelessness and by the insights and expertise of those who work in homelessness services.

-Tackling homelessness in Scotland following the coronavirus pandemic final report has been accepted in principle.
-The Scottish Government is already delivering on many of the recommendations that relate to the current public health emergency.
+The Tackling homelessness in Scotland following the coronavirus pandemic final report was accepted and was incorporated into the Updated Ending Homelessness Together Action Plan.
+In fact, the Scottish Government was already delivering on many of the recommendations.

 Guidance for homelessness professionals